State Police (Albania): Field Police Employees’ Uniforms

-Currently the Standard uniform of Policemen and Officers, can vary by branch.

 Policemen are equipped with tactical trousers, tactical boots or durable sneakers, and a dark blue T-shirt displaying the branch patch, State Police patch, badge number, and rank.
 The T-shirt also includes reflective markers and “Police” (Albanian: Policia) printed on the front and back.
 Over the T-shirt, officers wear a semi-tactical blue vest, with colors varying by branch.
 The vest includes a large front pocket, reflective markings, “Police” lettering, and the badge number.

 In addition, policemen are issued a tactical duty belt, which typically holds the standard-issue firearm, handcuffs, an additional utility pouch, and spare firearm magazines.
 For headgear, a police cap is provided, bearing an eagle insignia representing the Albanian eagle.